 Whichever group you fall into, take a look at this list of tools you should try out to bring your freelance career into the modern digital era:

-Now, between finding gigs online, emailing clients, and performing other tasks, it is absolutely critical that you have access to a reliable connection.
+Now, between finding gigs online, emailing clients, and performing other tasks, you must have access to a reliable connection.

 Some freelancers may choose to rent part of a co-working space or camp out in a neighborhood cafe, but the safest way to ensure consistent internet access is to pay for a good connection at home.